 Politecnico di Milano in Italy assessed and studied the ductility, energy dissipation, stiffness, and strength degradation of precast and cast-in-situ specimens under cyclic loading in numerous tests.
 These tests proved the reliability of Peikko’s HPKM®/HPM-EQ connection in seismic zones.
 Based on research, Peikko provides design guidelines for seismic bolted column connections so you can ensure that the connection will behave favorably under seismic actions.

 Depending on the ductility class requirements, the connection can be designed as standard, energy-dissipating or overdesigned.
-For medium ductility requirements, Peikko’s HPKM®/HPM-EQ connection is an excellent choice.
+For medium or high ductility requirements, Peikko’s HPKM®/HPM-EQ connection is an excellent choice.